UoS-ECS-AIC-Argumentation/DockerisePrEAF/README.md

 docker load -i preaf-1.0.tar.gz
 ```

-## Running the solver (with an example)
+## Running the PEAF solver (with an example)

-- To run the solver, while inside this repository:
+- To run the PEAF solver, while inside this repository:

 ```
-docker-compose up
+ docker-compose -f peaf_docker-compose.yaml up
 ```

-- `docker-compose.yaml` file can be edited to test other examples by editing command line.
+- `peaf_docker-compose.yaml` file can be edited to test other examples by editing command line.
 Some other arguments of the solver are:

 ```
 usage: PEAFSolver